This BLOG On FHA Loans Popular Versus Conventional Mortgages Was PUBLISHED On December 14th, 2019

-FHA mortgage rates on 30 year fixed rate FHA Loans are much lower than 30 year fixed rate conventional mortgage loans offered by Freddie Mac and/or Fannie Mae.
+Mortgage rates on 30-year fixed rate FHA Loans are much lower than 30 year fixed rate conventional loans offered by Freddie Mac and/or Fannie Mae.

 Down Payment Requirement For FHA Loans